 Eating for nutrition, moving their bodies, being in nature, having nurturing relationships.
 These elements not only aided my clients to feel better, but biochemically their bloodwork improved as did their biometric data on clinical assessment.

 From that point onwards I began reading journal articles and attending conferences and training that focused on the wider systems approach to health and wellbeing.
-I became interested not only in lifestyle medicine – the level at which a patient can act to change their own health, but also the wider social and commercial determinants of health and health environments, that require community and governmental action to improve the health and wellbeing on a community level.
+I became interested not only in lifestyle medicine – the level at which a patient can act to change their own health, but also the wider social and commercial determinants of health and health environments.

 Holistic Health Practice